fsspec/kerchunk/_sources/advanced.rst.txt

 JSON is very convenient as a storage format for references, because it is simple, human-readable and ubiquitously supported.
-However, it is not the most efficient in terns of storage size of parsing speed.
+However, it is not the most efficient in terms of storage size of parsing speed.
 For python, in particular, it comes with the added downside of repeated strings becoming separate python string instances, greatly inflating memory footprint at load time.

-To overcome these problems, and in particular keep down the memory use for the end-user of kerchunked data, we can convert references to be stored in parquet, and use them with ``fsspec.implementations.reference.DRFererenceFileSystem``, an alternative new implementation designed to work only with parquet input.
+To overcome these problems, and in particular keep down the memory use for the end-user of kerchunked data, we can convert references to be stored in parquet, and use them with ``fsspec.implementations.reference.ReferenceFileSystem``, an alternative new implementation designed to work only with parquet input.

 The principle benefits of the parquet path are: